goshevs/pchained/README.md

 The arguments that `miModel` takes are:

-- `dv`: a scale stub or a stand-alone dependent variable to be imputed. `dv` can also include a wild card (i.e. `*`), for stand-alone dependent variables, in which case identical models will be created for all stand-alone variables that match the expression.
+- `dv`: a scale stub or a stand-alone dependent variable to be imputed. `dv` can also include a `*`, for stand-alone dependent variables, in which case identical models will be created for all stand-alone variables that match the expression.
 - `covariateList`: an optional list of covariates to be included in the imputation equation for `dv`.
 - `options`: could be any set of: